Sandworm (Dune): Behavior and function

 In Dune, the desert of Arrakis is the only known source of the spice melange, the most essential and valuable commodity in the universe.
-Melange is a geriatric drug that gives the user a longer life span, greater vitality, and heightened awareness.
+Used as a drug, melange lengthens life span, increases vitality, and heightens awareness.
 It can also unlock prescience in some subjects, which makes safe and accurate interstellar travel possible.
 The harvesting of melange is therefore essential, but is also a highly dangerous undertaking due to the presence of sandworms.
 Rhythmic activity as minimal as normal walking on the desert surface of Arrakis attracts the territorial worms, which are capable of swallowing even the largest mining equipment whole.
 They are an accepted obstacle to spice mining, as any attempt to exterminate them would be prohibitively expensive, if not entirely futile.
 Harvesting is done by a gigantic machine called a Harvester, which is carried to and from a spice blow by a larger craft called a Carryall.
 The Harvester on the ground has four scouting ornithopters patrolling around it watching for wormsign, the motions of sand which indicate that a worm is coming.
 Melange is collected from the open sand until a worm is close, at which time the Carryall lifts the Harvester to safety.
 The Fremen, who base their entire industry around the sale of spice and the manufacture of materials out of spice, have learned to co-exist with the sandworms in the desert and harvest the spice manually for their own use and for smuggling off-planet.

 Due to their size and territorial nature, sandworms can be extremely dangerous, even to Fremen.
 The worms are attracted to—and maddened by—the presence of Holtzman force fields used as personal defense shields, and as a result these shields are of little use on Arrakis.
 In Children of Dune it is noted that a weapon has been developed on Arrakis called a "pseudo-shield".
 This device will attract and enrage any nearby sandworm, which will destroy anything in its vicinity.
 The Fremen manage to develop a unique relationship with the sandworms.
 They learn to avoid most worm attacks by mimicking the motions of desert animals, moving with the natural sounds of the desert rather than rhythmic vibrations.
 However, they also develop a device known as a thumper with the express purpose of generating a rhythmic vibration to attract a sandworm.
 This can be used either as a diversion or to summon a worm to ride.